 05 of 05

 If the washing machine is filling slowly then you can clean hard water off of the screens in the washing machine and the water supply hoses.
 To do this shut off the water valve to the washing machine and disconnect the washing machine hoses from the machine.
-There will be screens on the hoses and in the wash machine where the hoses go in.
+There will be screens on the hoses and in the washing machine where the hoses go in.
 Cleaning these screens will improve water flow into the machine.
-Before putting the hoses back on point them into a bucket and flush water through the hoses to... make sure your getting good pressure from this point.
+Before putting the hoses back on point them into a bucket and flush water through the hoses... to make sure you're getting good pressure from this point.
 If not disconnect the hoses at the other end where there is sometimes another screen to clean.